 WASHINGTON DC –

-Tired of the negative attention in the press, and the clamoring of citizens in their districts to do something about the death toll in the nation’s schools, Republicans in conjunction with the NRA proposed a new initiative today to arm 6th graders across the country with military-grade weapons to ward off would-be attackers.
+Tired of the negative attention in the press, and the clamoring of citizens in their districts to do something about the death toll in the nation’s schools, Republicans in conjunction with the NRA proposed a new initiative today to arm 6th graders across the country with weapons to ward off would-be attackers.

 The new initiative, called “Armed and Learning,” calls for distribution of rifles and assault grade ammunition across the country to children attending elementary school age 11 or older.